santolucito/CPSC112-game/README.md

 This is intended as an instruction module to teach intro students about loops, arrays, objects, and the like.
-This is based off David Saltares's code [here](https://github.com/siondream/freegemas-gdx) Which is based off José Tomás Tocino García's code [here](http://code.google.com/p/freegemas/) Which is based off the classic game of Bejeweled.
+This is based off David Saltares's [code](https://github.com/siondream/freegemas-gdx), which is based off José Tomás Tocino García's [code](http://code.google.com/p/freegemas/), which is based off the classic game of Bejeweled.

 ###Assignments###